 Can You Live Off The Grid Anywhere?

 Sometimes, (okay, most of the time) your fantasies and your reality are pretty far apart.
 Maybe you dream of moving your family to a cabin in the woods way off the beaten trail.
 You know, one with an outhouse for potty facilities and a wood stove for heat.
-You plan to hunt, fish, forage and garden for food.
-However, unless you’re single and independently wealthy or you have your own business, your reality may not match your dreams.

-Many of the people we know who live off the grid (including us) are still within an hour’s drive of a town, for four big reasons.
-Work, schools, shopping and hospitals.
+Many of the people we know who live off the grid (including us) are still within an hour's drive of a town, for four big reasons.
+Work, schools, shopping, and hospitals.

-I work from home, we homeschool, and we love the idea of being self-sufficient.
-And living far, far away from anyone else.
-However, one of our children has a serious chronic illness and requires close access to medical care.
-That’s one reason our hopes to move off the grid and homestead in northwestern Ontario failed.
+However, one of our children has a serious chronic illness and requires easy access to medical care.
+That's one reason our hopes to move off the grid and homestead in northwestern Ontario failed.

 So before you put in an offer to buy property three hours from the nearest hospital/school/work, think about whether your family can really “live anywhere.”